supportingami/sami-maths-club/readme.md

 ## Contributing Problems

 Have a favourite maths puzzle or problem?

 See the [Authors Documentation](./documentation/authors.md) for ways to include it in pack.

 ## Contributing Translations

 Want to translate problems into more languages?

 See the [Translators Documentation](./documentation/translators.md) to learn how to join our translations project.

+## App Development

+See the [Developer Documentation](./maths-club-app/README.md) for more information about running locally or on android.